-What are Criminal Diversion programs in California?
+What does a Diversion Program Look Like in California?

-Drug offenders participating in this program are required to submit to random drug testing, daily counseling, weekly progress reports before the judge, and mandatory attendance at a 12-step meeting.
-Upon completion of the program, the court will dismiss all related drug charges.
+Another program is known as Drug Court.
+Here, this program requires offenders to submit to random drug testing, daily counseling, progress reports with a judge, and required attendance at a 12-step meeting.
+If the offender is able to successfully complete the program, his or her charges will be dismissed.

-Penal Code 1000:
+Penal Code 1000